APPLICATION AVAILABLE NOVEMBER 1; DEADLINE FEBRUARY 1

 - Grant seekers may apply for any project that best fits their needs and the PCCF guidelines; PCCF no longer uses separate applications for program or capacity projects.

-- If you are awarded a grant, we ask that a representative from your agency to be present at PCCF’s Anual Grant Presentation Program taking place in Spring 2020.
+- If you are awarded a grant, we ask that a representative from your agency be present at PCCF’s Annual Grant Presentation Program taking place in Spring 2022.
 Grant award checks will be presented at the event.

 Size of Grants

-- Applicants will be notified of their status on or by June 1, 2020.
+- Applicants will be notified of their status on June 1, 2022.

-- Proposed projects may take place at any time during the grant year beginning July 1, 2020 and ending June 30, 2021.
-Only projects taking place during the stated grant year will be considered for this round of funding.
+- Proposed projects may take place at any time during the grant year beginning July 1, 2022, and ending June 30, 2023.

 What We Do Not Fund